mothmane/terraform-notes/README.md

 ## terraform state

-Terraform state helps map real world resources (vm instances, clusters,vpns, etc.. ) to terraform resources, by default it's stored in a local file **terraform.tfstate**.
+ - Terraform state helps map real world resources (vm instances, clusters,vpns, etc.. ) to terraform resources,
+ - By default it's stored in a local file **terraform.tfstate**.
-Before updating the infrastructure terraform refreshes this state file
+ - Before updating the infrastructure terraform refreshes this state file.
+ - Resource dependency metada are also tracked int the file **terraform.tfstate**
+ - caches resource attribute for subsequent use (improve performance)

 ### terraform state command

+terraform state [COMMAND]

--  **list**
+-  **list**  list all resource tracked by the stazte file
+-  **rm**  remove a resource from the state file
+-  **show** show details of resource tracked in state file